 You only have to plant them once, they come in many variations and colors, and winter is not a scare - in fact, Perennial Resource says you must expose your perennial plants to cold for them to bloom.
 You can divide your perennials in such a way that there is always one or two kinds in bloom.
 This way your perennial collection multiplies and multiplies.
 The perennial combines well with other perennial or annual plants and can frame your driveway, prettify your fence, or be a light sprinkling in your garden.
 If you want a tall perennial, stake it, and if not, pick a shorter variety.

 Daffodils, Virginia bluebells, and daylily are in the perennial family.
-Daffodils beautify spring with their sunny colors.
+Daffodils beautify spring with their bright colors.
 They come in various sizes in shades of yellow with the occasional bit of orange.
 Put a vase in any room to fill it with an enchanting, subtle aroma.
 Virginia bluebells bloom from cute pink buds into pretty bluebells that emit a dense, sweet fragrance.
 They are hardy and attract butterflies.
-Daylilies come in a fantastic rainbow of colors.
-Hybridization has made the daylily unique.
+Daylilies come in a fantastic rainbow of colors; Hybridization has made the daylily unique.
 It is called "the perfect perennial" due to its low maintenance, adaptability, different look, and tolerance for drought.

 Ready to plant?
 Clear your space by raking, weeding, and moistening the soil for your perennial garden.